- pick the series you want to trade

 | Sell ST | You are selling ST at a discount, so the APR is the maximum discount / worst yield deal you are willing to accept |

-| Buy EPT | You are paying upfront for points, so the APR is the maximum APR you are willing to give the other side |
+| Buy EPT | You are paying upfront for rewards-side exposure, so the APR is the maximum APR you are willing to give the other side |

-| Sell EPT | You are selling the points side, so the APR is the minimum APR the buyer must pay to get equivalent EPT exposure |
+| Sell EPT | You are selling the rewards side, so the APR is the minimum APR the buyer must pay to get equivalent EPT exposure |

 | Side | Better for you |